 I know you’re busy.

-It seems there’s never enough hours in the day, right?
+It seems there are never enough hours in the day, right?

 Work, kids, parents, meetings, chores, favors… not to mention trying to build your business to get out of the rat race for good!